ClusterLabs/PAF/configuration.md

 ### Multi-state resource parameters

-After having prepared your resource configuration, you need to define specific parameters so Pacemaker knowns the resource should run on several nodes, using two different states, `master` and `slave`.
+After creating your PostgreSQL resource in previous chapter, you need to create the specific master/slave resource tht will clone the previous resource on several nodes, using two different states, `master` and `slave`.

+Here are the parameter for such resources:

   * `master-max`: number of PostgreSQL resources that can be set as primary at a given time.
 The only meaningful value here is `1`, do not set it to